A Second Life For Fun & Profit

 Just like in real life, there are two major options: get a job working for someone else, or go into business for yourself.

-Dance clubs are common on Second Life, and are usually staffed by a DJ or the like.
+Dance clubs are just as popular on Second Life as they are in real life, and just like in the real world, clubs need staff to keep the music pumping.
 If you're into music and love socialising, you may be able to get a job spinning tunes at a club.
-Some clubs will also hire dancers to make their club look more popular, so that's something else to keep an eye out for!
+Some clubs will also hire dancers to make their club look more popular or hosts to run competitions and keep the atmosphere fun.

 You can do all kinds of things on Second Life, limited only by your skills, time, and willingness to learn.
 Here are some of the basic ones, but really you can do anything on Second Life.

-If you have some Photoshop skills and a lot of patience, you can become a fashion designer on Second Life with reasonably few start-up costs.
-Take a look at what's popular and Google some how-to videos.
-This is one of the hardest careers, but also one of the most lucrative.
-You could also make furniture, houses, plants, art, makeup, or even body parts for avatars.
+If you have some Photoshop skills and a lot of patience, you can become a designer on Second Life with reasonably few start-up costs.
+You could make fabulous clothing, furniture, houses, plants, art, makeup, or even body parts for avatars.
 Anything you see being sold in a shop is something that another player has made, so you could make it.

 Become A Land Baron